 I tried making a slightly larger military figure than the one I usually make.
 It is finished in August 2015.

-Skin color was painted in oil on where the based with lacquer paint(Mr.color).
-Skin color was mixed of titanium white, yellow ocher and burnt sienna, searching suitable ratio for trial and error.
-I used siccative for flesh color and small part, so I think dryness is faster.
+Skin color was painted in oil on where the base with lacquer paint(Mr.color).
+Skin color was mixed of titanium white, yellow ocher, and burnt sienna, searching a suitable ratio for trial and error.
+I used siccative for flesh color and a small part, so I think dryness is faster.
 It glares overall, doesn’t it?
-The next step is camouflage painting, I’m feeling dizzy….
+The next step is camouflage painting, I’m feeling dizzy…

-I used Tamiya Enamel Color for drawing camouflage dots, the first color is black green.
-The oil and Tamiya Enamel, both of them easily wiped off the paint in case of mistake.
+I used Tamiya Enamel Color for drawing camouflage dots, the first color is black-green.
+The oil and Tamiya Enamel, easily wiped off the paint in case of a mistake.
 The Enamel is really earlier drying.

-I drew the second color dots.
+I drew the second color dot.
 After adding the other two color dots and painting the details, it is completed.
-I still have not drew eyes at the last moment and now the time to challenge, maybe it’s blue eyes.
+I still have not drawn eyes at the last moment and now is the time to challenge, maybe it’s blue eyes.

 Now I’m watching a German war drama “GENERATION WAR”, “UNSERE MÜTTER, UNSERE VÄTER” in Germany.
 It has passed for a while since it was released.
-I felt the story was very good, even I’m in a middle now.
-Almost episodes are sad, probably the happy scenes are only first 15 minutes.
+I felt the story was very good, even I’m in the middle now.
+Almost all episodes are sad, probably the happy scenes are only the first 15 minutes.
 It’s a colorful and clean image.
 Because Germany made it, about the historical investigation of the military uniform, I think it is correct.
-All the performers are handsome and are a beautiful woman.
+All the performers are handsome and are beautiful women.

 Not to mention a story, the reality of the weathering of the German military helmet remained in the impression very much.
-It is interesting that the reaction against the war of an older brother and younger brother changes extremely in the middle.
+Interestingly, the reaction against the war of an older brother and younger brother changes extremely in the middle.
 Though I have yet watched only two-thirds, I think that this is a considerable masterpiece.

 Outstanding weathering is given on a 1/1 scale, and the soldiers appearing in the “Generation War” are splendid.
 It wasn’t possible to make my model close to this reality, but I painted some colors for change mild gradation on the single color accessories such as a helmet and a gas mask case, shoes.
 A helmet soiled with rubble and mud raises the sense that he had fought it out.

-The face is a bigger parts than 1/35 scale, it is easy to paint.
+The face is a bigger part than the 1/35 scale, it is easy to paint.
 Because it is easy to show the details even if I look at distance same as 1/35, the painting is difficult.
 I should study it a little more.
-I describe his pupil and the borrowed light in his eyes, I was not able to describe it very well even in 1/16 big scale.
+I describe his pupil and the borrowed light in his eyes, I was not able to describe it very well even on a 1/16 big scale.
 It’s also difficult using a double loupe.
 Maybe I should better buy a higher magnification tool.
 A brush never moves without sight.

 I took much time to finish up this figure.
 The big figure seems to have a lot of details that we must care about.
-I think the atmospheres of the general camouflage is nice.
-It became a change to make a large scale figure.
+I think the atmosphere of the general camouflage is nice.
+It became a chance to make a large-scale figure.